bvarga/delphizmq/README.md

     // this will add message parts to the stringlist, and returns
     // the count of the messages received.

+**Polling**

+Polling can work in two different ways, let's call the first _synchronous_, the second _asynchronous_ way.
+The _asynchronous_ version creates a thread, and do the polling there.

+  - synchronous

+    // create context
+    context := TZMQContext.Create;
+    socket := context.Socket( stDealer );
+    socket.connect( address );

+    // Create the poller.
+The `true` parameter tells
+    // the poller to use synchronous polling poller := TZMQPoller.Create( true );

+    // register the socket.
+    poller.register( socket, [pePollIn] );

+    timeout := 100; // 100ms
+    while not context.Terminated do
+    begin
+      rc := poller.poll(timeout);
+      if rc > 0 then
+        do something...
+    end;

+    poller.Free;
+    socket.Free;
+    context.Free;

+  - asynchronous way

+  This implementation uses a kind of reactor pattern, the poller starts a new thread , and creates a pair socket connection between the class and the created thread.
+So this poller implementation is not thread safe, don't register, deregister sockets in different threads.

+    // create context.
+    context := TZMQContext.Create;

+    socket := context.Socket( stDealer );
+    socket.connect( address );

+    // create the poller. the second parameter can be nil, than
+    // the poller creates it's own context. poller := TZMQPoller.Create( false, context );

+    // register the socket.
+If the third parameter is true,
+    // than the register block until the socket registered. poller.register( socket, [pePollIn], false );

+    while not context.Terminated do
+    begin
+      rc := poller.poll;
+      if rc > 0 then
+        do something.
+    end;
+    poller.Free;
+    socket.Free;
+    context.Free;

 Monitoring Sockets ( just available in `v3.2`)

     // define a callback like this.